-Defiance deepens as Georgia governor blocks local mask rules
+Defiance grows as Georgia governor blocks local mask rules

 “I have been in regular communication with mayors in several other Georgia cities with mask requirements, and we wish for our local requirements to remain in place,” Athens-Clarke County Mayor Kelly Girtz wrote in an email to The Associated Press.
 “We strongly believe this is within our authority.”

-Kemp’s 2018 gubernatorial opponent, Stacey Abrams, who like Atlanta’s Bottoms is under consideration to become Joe Biden’s vice presidential nominee, told MSNBC on Wednesday: “From the beginning of this catastrophe, Brian Kemp has demonstrated he has absolutely no competency in this process.”
+Kemp’s 2018 gubernatorial opponent, Stacey Abrams, who like Bottoms is under consideration to become Joe Biden’s vice presidential nominee, told MSNBC on Wednesday: “From the beginning of this catastrophe, Brian Kemp has demonstrated he has absolutely no competency in this process.”

-Wednesday’s numbers showed nearly 2,800 people hospitalized statewide in Georgia with the COVID-19 respiratory illness, the highest on record and nearly twice the total on July 1.
+Wednesday’s numbers showed nearly 2,800 people hospitalized statewide with the COVID-19 respiratory illness, the highest on record and nearly twice the total on July 1.
 The state reports 84% of hospitals’ available critical beds are in use, although some hospitals say they have opened up more space and have more room.

 Georgia overall had nearly 128,000 confirmed infections and nearly 3,100 deaths overall as of Wednesday, although experts say many more people contract the illness but are never tested.
 For most people, the new coronavirus causes mild or moderate symptoms.
 Most recover, but some can become severely ill or die.

 Johnson had announced Savannah would start fining businesses that didn’t comply, but penalties haven’t begun.
-Savannah Police Department spokeswoman Keturah Greene said Wednesday that officers have mostly been educating people about the city’s mask requirement and handing out masks to people who need them, with little issue so far.
+Savannah Police Department spokeswoman Keturah Greene said Wednesday that officers have mostly been educating people about the city’s requirement and handing out masks to people who need them, with little issue so far.

 “Our officers haven’t had to give out any citations as of yet,” Greene said.
 “Through communication they’ve been able to get voluntary compliance.”

 Some business groups are supporting Kemp, though.
 Georgia Restaurant Association Executive Director Kelly Bremer said Thursday that Kemp has done a “remarkable job” in leading Georgia.
 She said a statewide mandate isn’t appropriate considering Georgia’s size and diversity.
-But she also said local rules would be confusing, instead saying businesses should make their own decisions about requiring customers to wear masks.
+But she also said local rules would be confusing and businesses should make their own decisions about requiring customers to wear masks.
 A group of businesses designed a program called Georgia Safety Promise, which encourages voluntary compliance.

 “For businesses to grapple with 535 different municipal ordinances and 159 different county ordinances is madness,” Bremer said.
 “Having one set of guidelines is very important.